omgnetwork/omgnetwork.github.io/docs/quick-start.md

 * Learn about the Plasma interface
 * Interact with Plasma from end to end
-* Make a deposit, transfer and exit
+* Make a deposit, transfer, standard exit and process exits

 ## Setup